Ill-posedness results in critical spaces for some equations arising in hydrodynamics

 \subsection{Previous ill-posedness results for weak solutions}

 In recent years, the question of well-posedness at low-regularity has become of great interest due to its connections with turbulence and the essence of weak solutions.
-As we stated above, ill-posedness can mean one of three things: the initial data can start in $X$ and then leave $X,$ or we may have non-uniqueness, or the solution map may be discontinuous--the first case being the strongest form of ill-posedness.
+As we stated above, ill-posedness can mean one of three things: the initial data can start in $X$ and then leave $X,$ or we have non-uniqueness, or the solution map is discontinuous--the first case being the strongest form of ill-posedness.
 There are still many questions which are unanswered in the well-posedness theory of weak solutions even in two spatial dimensions.
 Existence of weak solutions in the class $W^{1,p},$ $p>1$ was established in two dimensions.
 Uniqueness has been proven only for weak solutions which are Lipschitz or "almost" Lipschitz (see the works of Yudovich \cite{Yudovich63}, \cite{Yudovich95}, and Vishik \cite{V1}, \cite{V2} for example).
-It does not seem that continuous dependence on data has been established for weak solutions in any sort of generality.

-Previous works in the direction of ill-posedness include results of DiPerna-Lions \cite{DL89im} (ill-posedness (non-existence) in $W^{1,p}, p<\infty$), Bardos-Titi \cite{BT} (non-existence in $C^\alpha$, $\alpha<1$), and Misiolek-Yoneda \cite{MisY} (non-existence in critical Besov-spaces in three dimensions), and Cheskidov Shvydkoy \cite{CheskidovShvydkoy} (non-continuity of the solution map in supercritical Besov spaces) to mention a few.
-All of the above cases were done by explicit examples.
-A very interesting preprint by Bourgain and Li \cite{BLi} studies the ill-posedness of the Euler equations with velocity in $H^{\frac{d}{2}+1},$ the difficulty being that $H^{\frac{d}{2}+1}$ is a critical space sitting at the lower threshold of the classes of strong solutions where local well-posedness holds (because the Euler equations are locally well-posed in $H^s$ with $s>\frac{d}{2}+1).$ Finally, nonuniqueness of weak solutions was shown by Scheffer \cite{Scheff}, Shnirelman \cite{Shnir}, De Lellis and Szekelyhidi \cite{DeLS}, Isett \cite{Isett}, and Buckmaster \cite{DeLSBu} for weak solutions of the Euler equations in various "very weak" spaces, the smallest of which is $C^{\alpha}_{t,x},$ $\alpha<\frac{1}{5}.$ It is conjectured that non-uniquness should hold up to $C^\frac{1}{3}.$
+Previous works in the direction of ill-posedness include results of DiPerna-Lions \cite{DL89im} (nonexistence for $u\in W^{1,p}, p<\infty$ in three dimensions), Bardos-Titi \cite{BT} (nonexistence for $u\in C^\alpha$, $\alpha<1$ in three dimensions), Misiolek-Yoneda \cite{MisY2} (nonexistence in critical Besov-spaces in three dimensions), and Cheskidov Shvydkoy \cite{CheskidovShvydkoy} (non-continuity of the solution map in supercritical Besov spaces) to mention a few.
+All of the above cases except the last one were done by explicit examples.
+A very interesting preprint by Bourgain and Li \cite{BLi} studies the ill-posedness of the Euler equations with velocity in $H^{\frac{d}{2}+1},$ the difficulty being that $H^{\frac{d}{2}+1}$ is a critical space sitting at the lower threshold of the classes of strong solutions where local well-posedness holds (the Euler equations are locally well-posed in $H^s$ with $s>\frac{d}{2}+1).$ Finally, nonuniqueness of weak solutions was shown by Scheffer \cite{Scheff}, Shnirelman \cite{Shnir}, De Lellis and Szekelyhidi \cite{DeLS}, Isett \cite{Isett}, and Buckmaster \cite{DeLSBu} for weak solutions of the Euler equations in various "very weak" spaces, the smallest of which is $C^{\alpha}_{t,x},$ $\alpha<\frac{1}{5}.$ It is conjectured that non-uniquness should hold up to $C^\frac{1}{3}.$